NoahTN/jisho-tansaku/README.md

 #  ![Jisho Tansaku Logo](chrome/images/logo48.png)&nbsp;&nbsp;Jisho Tansaku

-Unofficial Chrome extension for conveniently looking up and displaying words using [Jisho.org](https://jisho.org/).
+Unofficial Chrome extension for conveniently looking up and displaying words from [Jisho.org](https://jisho.org/).

 ## Features

-- Search by clicking on popup and typing into searchbar
+- Search the [Jisho API](https://jisho.org/api/v1/search/words?keyword=cookie) by clicking on popup and typing into searchbar
 - Search via context-menu on highlighted text
-- Resizable and moveable interface
+- A resizable and moveable interface

 ## Usage
 - **Clicking Icon (Recommended to pin to toolbar)**

 ![click example](chrome/images/example-clicking.png)

 - **Context Menu**

 ![context menu example](chrome/images/example-context.png)

-## Disclaimer

-The core functionality of this extension is all depenent on the abiltiy to scrape the HTML of Jisho.org.
-Thus, the extension may suddenly cease to work should the HTML undergo major changes.

 ## Support
 Let me know of any bugs you encounter or suggestions for improvement by opening an issue on the Github repo, thanks!

+Note that this extension in its current state is dependent on data provided by the Jisho API, and thus the availability of certain features (Ex: sentence searching) is largely limited to what is provided by it.

 ## Installation